hashim222/hash-dental-care/README.md

     * ## **Future Features**
         * A better login and registration form will be added in the future, and users will only be allowed to register if they verify their email address.

-        * To make signing up easier for new users, I would like to add an option of a one-click signup button where users who already have an account with Google or Facebook can sign up by simply clicking on Google or facebook.
+        * To make signing up easier for new users, I would like to add an option of a one-click signup button where users who already have an account with Google or Facebook, can sign up by simply clicking on Google or facebook.

         * In the future, I would like to prevent users from selecting the same treatment option twice.
 So users will not be able to choose the same treatment again in the booking form.